-BASW, SWU and Bath Spa University launch updated research study on the wellbeing of social workers
+Updated research study on the wellbeing of social workers by BASW, SWU and Bath Spa University

-All social workers – members and non-members – are encouraged to take a new, short survey to investigate your working conditions, and how these conditions may influence your well-being and job satisfaction.
+Thank you to all those who took part in the recent survey to investigate your working conditions, and how these conditions may influence your well-being and job satisfaction.

-This is an important study as social work can be a stressful occupation, but there have been very few large academic studies into the working conditions that may influence this stress.
+This was an important study as social work can be a stressful occupation, but there have been very few large academic studies into the working conditions that may influence this stress.

-The study will be co-ordinated by Dr Jermaine Ravalier of Bath Spa University, with the results unveiled in September.
+The survey is now closed and the results will be unveiled in September, co-ordinated by Dr Jermaine Ravalier of Bath Spa University.

 From survey to campaign